xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

 This pattern facilitates the creation of more states for the game and changes to the ones already created.
-The creation of different states can give us freedom to differentiate behaviors depending on the actual stage in the game.
-Also, there's no need to use flags or complex if statements.
-However, this means that there will be more classes in the game.
+The creation of different states gives us freedom to differentiate behaviors depending on the actual stage in the game.
+There's also no need to use flags or complex if statements, however, this means that there will be more classes in the game.

 ### v.
 Power Ups

+> Not implemented yet!

 #### Problem in context

 The player may have different attributes/stats throughout the game.